-- (ii) The Company have exposed to the following risks from its financial instruments:
+- (ii) The Company have exporesures to the following risks from its financial instruments:

 - 1) Credit risk

 - 2) Liquidity risk

 - 3) Market risk

-For more disclosures about the quantitative effects of these risks exposures and the Company's objectives, policies and processes for measuring and managing the above mentioned risks, please refer to note 6(v).
+For more disclosures about the quantitative effects of these risks exposures and the Company's objectives, policies and processes for measuring and managing the above mentioned risks, please refer to note 6(u).

-(x) Capital management
+(w) Capital management

 The Board's policy is to maintain a strong capital base in order to maintain investor, creditor and market confidence and to sustain future development of the business.
-Capital consists of ordinary shares, paid-in capital, and retained earnings.
-As of December 31, 2022 and 2021, the Company's equity to asset ratios were 58% and 54%, respectively.
-There were no changes in the Company's approach to capital management as of December 31, 2022.
+Capital consists of ordinary shares, paid-in capital, retained earnings, and other equity.
+As of December 31, 2023 and 2022, the Company's equity to asset ratios were 59% and 58%, respectively.
+There were no changes in the Company's approach to capital management as of December 31, 2023.

-(y) Investing and financing activities not affecting current cash flow
+(x) Investing and financing activities not affecting current cash flow

-The Company's investing and financing activities which did not affect the current cash flow in the years ended December 31, 2022 and 2021, were as follows:
+The Company's investing and financing activities which did not affect the current cash flow in the years ended December 31, 2023 and 2022, were as follows: